-- Make sure the fuel select dial is in the "ENGINE STOP" position. - 2.
-Remove the rubber protective plug from the female connector of the LPG hose. - Pull and hold the outer collar of the female connector and insert it over the male connector.
+- 1. Confirm the fuel select dial is in the OFF position. - 2.
+If using a new propane cylinder, remove the plastic cap from the cylinder valve. - 3.
+Attach the LPG hose assembly (included) to the propane cylinder valve and hand tighten.
+DO NOT OVER TIGHTEN. - 4.
+Remove the rubber boot covering the propane connection port on the inverter. - 5.
+Remove the rubber protective plug from the female connector of the LPG hose. - 6.
+Pull and hold the outer collar of the female connector and insert it over the male connector.
 Release outer collar.
 Pull on the hose to make sure it's connected to the generator.